Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL: Combining Contrastive Approaches and Reconstruction for State Space Represntations

-\textbf{Contrastive Predictive Coding.} CPC \citep{oord2018cpc} provides an alternative to the variational approach.
-The idea is to maximize the MI between the latent variable $\cvec{z}_t$ and the next observation $\cvec{o}^{(k)}_{t+1}$, i.\,e., $I(\cvec{o}_{t+1}^{(k)}, \cvec{z}_t)$.
-While this approach seems similar to contrastive variational learning, there is a crucial conceptual difference.
-We estimate the MI between the current latent state and the next observation, not the current observation.
-Thus, we explicitly predict one step ahead to compute the loss.
+\textbf{Contrastive Predictive Coding} (CPC) \citep{oord2018cpc} provides an alternative to the variational approach.
+The idea is to maximize the MI between the previous latent variable $\cvec{z}_{t-1}$ and the observation $\cvec{o}^{(k)}$, i.\,e., $I(\cvec{o}_t^{(k)}, \cvec{z}_{t-1})$.
+While this approach seems similar to contrastive variational learning, we use the previous latent state $\cvec{z}_{t-1}$ instead of the current $\cvec{z}_{t}$ to estimate the MI.
+Thus, we explicitly predict one time step ahead to compute the loss.
 As we use the \emph{RSSM's} dynamics model for the prediction, this formalism provides a training signal to the dynamics model.
-However, prior works~\cite{shu2020predictive, nguyen2021tpc, srivastava2021core} showed that solely optimizing for prediction is insufficient.
-We follow \cite{srivastava2021core} and regularize the objective further by a reward prediction term, the KL-term from \autoref{eq:recon_bound} multiplied with a small factor $\beta$, and an inverse dynamics predictor $\hat{\cvec{a}}_t = a(\cvec{z}_t, \cvec{z}_{t+1})$.
-Here, $\hat{\cvec{a}}_t$ is trained to predict the action from two consecutive latent states by minimizing $l_a= ||\cvec{a}_t - \hat{\cvec{a}}_t||^2$.
-Additionally, we can turn individual contrastive MI terms into explicit reconstruction terms for suitable sensor modalities by reversing the principle introduced in \autoref{eq:mi_ll}.
-This approach results in the following maximization objective
+However, \citet{levine2019prediction,shu2020predictive, nguyen2021tpc} discuss how this signal alone is insufficient for model-based RL. \cite{srivastava2021core} show that similar ideas also benefit model-free RL and we follow their approach by regularizing the objective using KL-term from \autoref{eq:recon_bound} weighted with a small factor $\beta$.
+Additionally, we can turn individual contrastive MI terms into reconstruction terms for suitable sensor modalities by reversing the principle of \autoref{eq:mi_ll}.
+Including reward prediction, this results in the following maximization objective